npalombus/npalombus/README.md

 a Python desktop app that automates legislative tracking for the public affairs team.

-**Also building:** Passeig Studio — an AI-powered platform that autonomously produces and publishes short-form finance video content.
+**Also building:** Passeig Studio — an AI-powered platform that autonomously produces and publishes short-form video content.
 Python/FastAPI, Next.js, Supabase.

 ## Stack